cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 within a real browser, you can also manually explore its behavior while it is under the state of a desired test scenario.

-The Test Runner also helps you to write your tests by making it as easy as possible to find the right CSS selectors for the DOM elements in your application with its
+The Cypress App also helps you to write your tests by making it as easy as possible to find the right CSS selectors for the DOM elements in your application with its
 [Selector Playground](https://docs.cypress.io/guides/core-concepts/cypress-app#Selector-Playground).